Even before the genius brothers Thomas and John Knoll produced photoshop, photo manipulation had always existed.

 While technology might be responsible for this generation of filter adding, selfie-taking youngsters, it also has the power to take it all away.
 Apps now exist to remove everything from filters to more difficult tasks, such as removing makeup.
 As this AI-based app demonstrates, it is now possible to remove someone’s makeup from a photo, showing their true image.

-This new ability is particularly interesting for society as it has the potential to take power away from celebrities and agencies that profit from advertising “desirable” image.
+This new ability is particularly interesting for society as it has the potential to take power away from celebrities and agencies that profit from advertising a “desirable” image.
 As a result, users can ultimately choose to see how someone might look with or without makeup, opposed to the conventional stream of pretty photos and the occasional slip up when a celebrity is caught off guard.

 Technology might be partially responsible for the rise of photo manipulation, although, as societies become more aware of the dangers of this practice, our laws and use of technology seem to be bringing it back to a more original state.